hritikbharucha/Custom_Porechop_ABI/README.md

 Disable the drop cut step entirely (default: False)

-### Consensus options:
-Porechop_ABI build consensus sequences from multiple samples to increase confidence in the inferred adapter sequence.
-Some parameters can be adjusted from the command line.

 ```bash
 --multi_run / -mr  [int]
 ```
-Number of putative adapters to reconstruct to ensure the inferred adapters sequences are stable.
+Porechop_ABI builds consensus sequences from multiple samples to increase confidence in the inferred adapter sequence.
+This is the number of initial samples.
-Each count file is exported separately, and can be reviewed if needed. (default: 10, set to 1 for single sample mode)
+Each count file is exported separately, and can be reviewed if needed.
+Default: 10, set to 1 for single sample mode.

 ```bash
 --consensus_run / -cr [int]
 ```
-If using multi-run option above 1, set the number of additional sample performed if no stable consensus is immediatly found.
+If using multi-run option above 1, set the number of additional samples performed if no stable consensus is  found after the first trial.
+Default: 20.

-All inferred adapter sequences are then clustered by similarity and consensus are generated for each cluster.
+After this step, all inferred adapter sequences are clustered by similarity, and consensus are generated for each cluster.
-(default: 20)

 ```bash
 --export_consensus / -ec [output_file]